kamilBoksa/to-do-app/README.md

     - printing in table form - DONE
     - saving to file when ends - DONE
     - loading from file when program starts - DONE
-    - marking task using symbols
+    - marking task using symbols - DONE

 Each action described above should have view.